Davide Mastrantonio: Club career

 Born in Rome, Mastrantonio started playing football at Urbetevere, before joining Roma's youth sector in 2017, aged 13.
 He subsequently came through the club's youth ranks, winning national titles at under-15 (in 2019) and under-17 levels (in 2020), before reaching the final of the under-19 championship in 2022.
 After signing his first professional contract with Roma in July 2021, the following year Mastrantonio renewed his deal with the club until 2026.

 On 13 July 2022, the goalkeeper was sent on a season-long loan to Serie C club Triestina.
 He then made his professional debut on 3 September, aged 18, as he started the league match against Pordenone, which ended in a 2–0 loss for his side.

 On 26 July 2023, Mastrantonio joined Serie C club Monterosi on a season-long loan.
 After six months his loan was cut short and on 26 January 2024, he moved on a six-month loan to Pro Vercelli.

 On 1 August 2024, Mastrantonio joined Milan Futuro, the newly created reserve team of AC Milan, on a season-long loan.
 Some days later on 17 August, he started with the under-19 squad on the first match of the season, making some impressive saves at the 4–0 win against the newly Campionato Primavera 1 promoted Udinese under-19 squad.
 He continued to play for the under-19 squad during his Milan spell, remaining on the bench in Serie C games.
 On 30 January 2025, Mastrantonio returned to Triestina on a new loan.

 On 18 July 2025, Mastrantonio moved to Serie C club Latina on a permanent basis and signed a two-season contract.

 International career

 Mastrantonio has represented Italy at youth international level, having played for the under-18 and under-19 national teams.

 He was included in the under-18 squad that took part in the 2022 Mediterranean Games in Oran, Algeria, with the Azzurrini eventually winning the silver medal after losing 1–0 against France in the final match.

 In June 2023, he was included in the Italian squad for the UEFA European Under-19 Championship in Malta, where the Azzurrini eventually won their second continental title.

 Style of play

-Mastrantonio has been described as a well-rounded goalkeeper with several key attributes, including reflexes, agility, handling and distribution.'
-A vocal and focused leader of the defense, he has shown his ability both as a shot-stopper and a penalty saver.'
+Mastrantonio is a goalkeeper known for his reflexes, agility, handling, and distribution.'
+He has also been noted for his leadership in defense and his ability as a shot-stopper, including saving penalties.'

 Due to his characteristics, he has been compared to Wojciech Szczęsny and Manuel Neuer.'